pall-valmundsson/vagrant-bootstrap/README.md

 # Usage

-1. Clone the vagrant-bootstrap repository.
+1. Clone the vagrant-puppet-r10k-bootstrap repository.
 2. Change `r10k-repo-path` in `config.yaml` to point to your clone with your Puppetfile.
 Adjust `dist-module-directory` if needed.
 3. Disable envpuppet support if you're not using it.